 Birther Faction Two at WorldNetDaily IS NOT HAVING IT:

 Unlike Barack Obama, Rubio doesn’t have a mysterious past filled with unanswered questions.
-He has also been consistent in preaching the gospel of capitalism, entrepreneurship, low taxes, less regulation, less borrowing and the greatness of the American way of life.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+He has also been consistent in preaching the gospel of capitalism, entrepreneurship, low taxes, less regulation, less borrowing and the greatness of the American way of life.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 In other words, Rubio has never even so much as implied that he wants to fundamentally change America.
 If anything, his words indicate that he favors returning the United States to its founding roots.